 When you notice the ball is embedded make sure that you clean the ball and take relief one club length no closer to the hole.

-Now that you have the basic of winter golf, here are some other helpful tips to help you shoot your best scores in the blustery conditions.
+Now that you have the basics of winter golf, here are some other helpful tips to help you shoot your best scores in the blustery conditions.

 When it’s cold or raining, the ball just isn’t going to go as far.
 If it’s cold the air is heavier and wont allow the ball to travel as far.
 If it’s raining, the ball will get beat up by the rain and also not travel as far.
 And if there’s wind good luck!